zalenix/portaldocs/portal-sdk/templates/top-extensions-msportalfx-test.md

 ## Overview

 There are many different ways to test an extension.

-In the development environment, you can test from Visual Studio or from the command line.
-In the Windows Azure Engineering System (WAES), you can use the procedures that are described in [http://aka.ms/WAES](http://aka.ms/WAES).
-If you run **mocha** with the `--debug-brk` flag, you can press F5 and the project will attach to a debugger.
+* In the development environment, you can test from Visual Studio or from the command line.

+* In the Windows Azure Engineering System (WAES), you can use the procedures that are described in [http://aka.ms/WAES](http://aka.ms/WAES).

+* If you run **mocha** with the `--debug-brk` flag, you can press F5 and the project will attach to a debugger.

-There are instructions that describe how to set up test run parallelization in **Jenkins**.
+* There are instructions that describe how to set up test run parallelization in **Jenkins**.

+* The **MsPortalFx-Test** test framework that runs tests against the Microsoft Azure Portal.

 ## MSPortalFx-test